Angélique Kidjo: Remain in Light

-Released on June 8, 2018, Remain in Light is a track-by-track re-imagination of Talking Heads' landmark 1980 album, considered to be one of the greatest albums of the 1980s Kidjo partnered with producer Jeff Bhasker (Rihanna, Kanye West, Harry Styles, Bruno Mars, Drake, Jay-Z) to create the record, deeply influenced by music from West Africa, notably Fela Kuti's Afrobeat.
+Released on June 8, 2018, Remain in Light is a track-by-track re-imagination of Talking Heads' landmark 1980 album, one of the most acclaimed albums of the 1980s (placing number 39 on Rolling Stone's 2023 Best Album's of All Time list and earning a retrospective 10 from Pitchfork in 2018).
+Kidjo partnered with producer Jeff Bhasker to create the record, deeply influenced by music from West Africa, notably Fela Kuti's Afrobeat.
 With her version of Remain in Light, Kidjo wanted to celebrate the music of Talking Heads and Brian Eno with her own vocals, as well as percussion, horn orchestrations, and select lyrics performed in languages from her home country.
 Remain in Light features appearances by Ezra Koenig of Vampire Weekend, Blood Orange, Tony Allen, Antibalas Horns, Kidjo's longtime guitarist Dominic James, and percussionist Magatte Sow.
 Visual artist Kerry James Marshall created the album artwork.

 Celia

 Kidjo's tribute to Cuban singer Celia Cruz was released on April 19, 2019.
 It is produced by David Donatien and featured Tony Allen, Meshell Ndegeocello and the Gangbe Brass Band.
 The Guardian called the album "magnificent", and the Financial Times gave it 5 stars.
 The album includes songs spanning all of Celia Cruz's career reinvented with an Afrobeat feel.
 Of the song "Quimbara", New York Times critic Jon Pareles says: "Backed by Michelle Ndegeocello on bass, the Afrobeat pioneer Tony Allen on drums, Dominic James on guitars and the Gangbe Brass Band, Kidjo reconnects the salsa original to West Africa, layering the song with a tumbling six-beat rhythm, a brass-band undertow and a tangle of scurrying guitar lines while she belts with enough grit to rival Cruz herself."
 Kidjo won the Grammy Award for "Best World Music Album" for Celia on January 26, 2020.